COSMOS Q & A

 Is participant health information kept confidential?

 Yes!
-We are committed to protecting your privacy.
+We are committed to protecting participant privacy.
 Information from completed questionnaires and medical records is identified in our computer files by study number only, and only a few staff members, who have received training in—and understand the importance of—protecting confidential health information, have access to the file that links study numbers with participants’ names.
-Your information will be used only for COSMOS, and no personal information will identify participants in published research findings.
-Your trust is essential to the success of the study, and we would never do anything to risk losing your faith in us.
+Personal information will be used only for COSMOS, and no personal information will identify participants in published research findings.
+Participant trust is essential to the success of the study, and we would never do anything to risk losing your faith in us.

 What was the reason for collecting blood and urine samples from participants?

 As an optional part of COSMOS, at the start of the study we requested blood and urine samples from a subset of willing participants.
-These samples will allow us to study whether baseline blood levels of cocoa flavanols, other pertinent nutritional biomarkers (chemicals), and vascular/metabolic biomarkers are related to (a) an individual’s risk for developing a particular disease and (b) the effects of cocoa extract or multivitamin supplements on pathways relevant to major health conditions.
-Interested study participants received a blood and urine kit, including collection instructions, in the postal mail.
+These samples allow us to study whether baseline blood levels of flavanols, other pertinent nutritional biomarkers (chemicals), and vascular/metabolic biomarkers are related to (a) an individual’s risk for developing a particular disease and (b) the effects of cocoa extract or multivitamin supplements on pathways relevant to major health conditions.
+Interested study participants received blood and urine kits, including collection instructions, in the postal mail.
 Some participants were able to have their blood drawn by their local healthcare providers, whereas others required assistance in locating someone to draw their blood.

-May I have a copy of my blood test results?
+Do participants receive a copy of the blood test results?
 If not, why?